RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring-aws-instances.md

     rule for port 53 to allow access to the databases' endpoints by using the DNS resolving mechanism.
 For additional details, refer to DNS.
-- If you would like to create a cluster that has multiple nodes all running as instances on AWS, you need to define a security group that has an All TCP rule for all ports, 0 - 65535, and add it to all instances that are part of the cluster.
+- To create a cluster that has multiple nodes all running as instances on AWS, you need to define a security group that has an All TCP rule for all ports, 0 - 65535, and add it to all instances that are part of the cluster.
     This will make sure that all nodes are able to communicate with each other.
-If you would not like to open all TCP ports and instead define specific ports and ports ranges, refer to [Network port configuration]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}) for a comprehensive list of ports being used.
+    To limit the number of open ports, you can open just the [ports used by RS] ({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}).

 After successfully launching the instances, setup the cluster as described in [Initial setup - creating a new